Eloy Jiménez Player Props: White Sox vs. Twins

-The Chicago White Sox and Eloy Jimenez (.343 slugging percentage over his past 10 games, including one homer), battle starting pitcher Joe Ryan and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.
+Eloy Jimenez, with a slugging percentage of .371 in his past 10 games -- including one home run -- will be in action for the Chicago White Sox against the Minnesota Twins, with Sonny Gray on the hill, July 22 at 7:15 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4 with an RBI) against the Mets.
+He strung together two hits (going 2-for-4 with a double) in his last appearance against the Twins.

 Eloy Jiménez Game Info & Props vs. the Twins